naoshibaikyu/cyborgresistance/halloween.md

 ShadeMan: **Kyeh Heh Heh!!** My spell renders you all hopeless against me.
 And now I'm done messing with you brats. **[an eerie aura slowly forms around him]**

-WitchArrietty Sad: UlalaMolly, do you have anything else?!
+WitchArrietty Sad: Molly, do you have anything else?!

 UlalaMolly Shocked: **[frantically going through the bag]** There gotta be another garlic, where did I put it!?